 - Project Finance

 - Project Risk Management

 - Issues and Trends in Entrepreneurship, Innovation & Technology

 You're also required to take 20 additional elective credits from either the Postgraduate Spring School or the MBA Summer School.

-During the semester at Strathclyde, you also have the possibility to attend one elective (non-mandatory) offered on campus or in one of the school's International centres in:
+During the semester at Strathclyde, you'll also have the opportunity to attend one elective (non-mandatory) offered on campus or in one of the Business School's international centres in:

 Based in Italy, UK, or internationally based.

 The minimum requirement is a Bachelor degree (or an equivalent academic degree) of minimum three years duration and 180 ECTS credits in any discipline.
 Candidates should have a minimum second-class Honours degree or equivalent CGPA.

 We've a thriving international community with students coming here to study from over 100 countries across the world.
 Find out all you need to know about studying in Glasgow at Strathclyde and hear from students about their experiences.Visit our international students' section

 All fees quoted are for full-time courses and per academic year unless stated otherwise.